 Behind every creation and every product you encounter, there is a hand story.

 At Keyo, we love hands.
 Hands not only make us human but they also contain our identity.
-This week we have an interview from, Camille Eddy, a Mechanical Engineer + Public Speaker from Boise, Idaho.
+This week we have an interview from Gina Stovall, a Slow Fashion Designer from Chicago, Illinois.

 Check out her story below.